apache/rocketmq-externals/rocketmq-rocksdb/README.md

 12.add the string "java/rocksjni/remove_consumequeue_compactionfilterjni.cc      \"                to the file rocksdb/src.mk
 13.add the string '"utilities/compaction_filters/remove_consumequeue_compactionfilter.cc",'        to the file rocksdb/TARGETS

-## file edit [optional] Some unexpected error may occur in compiling, you may change the warning level of compiling
+## File edit [optional] Some unexpected error may occur in compiling, you may change the warning level of compiling
 14.change 'set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} /WX")'      in file rocksdb/CMakeLists.txt to   'set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS}")'
 15.change 'set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -Werror")'  in file rocksdb/CMakeLists.txt to   'set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS}")'

-## file edit [important] it is important to change the DEBUG_LEVEL to 0 for releasing a official version
+## File edit [important] it is important to change the DEBUG_LEVEL to 0 for releasing a official version
 16.change 'DEBUG_LEVEL?=1' to 'DEBUG_LEVEL?=0' in file rocksdb/Makefile